chef-cookbooks/aix/README.md

 ## Usage

-This cookbook has no recipes.
+This cookbook ships multiple resources for writing cookbooks to manage AIX hosts.
+See the resources below:

 ## Resources